-Divide the children into two or three groups.
+Divide the class into two or three groups.
 One group attends your Small Group while the other(s) engages in Exploration.
 After 10-15 minutes the groups switch.
 Switch a second time if you have three groups.

-Indicate the quilt or quilt Picture Card.
+Indicate the quilt or Picture Card quilt.
 Say: This is a quilt.
 Say, quilt.
 (Children repeat, quilt.)
 Quilts are made by sewing small pieces of material together to create blankets.